Stoic vs tadoy

 When Stoic is the right call

-If you specifically want a stoic-philosophy app — Marcus Aurelius quotes, Epictetus prompts, the whole Ryan-Holiday-era publishing register — Stoic is excellent.
-Four million users have made that choice.
-The brand is strong, the prompts are well-curated, the morning/evening bookends are clean, and the team has been refining the product for years.
+If you specifically want a stoic-philosophy app — Marcus Aurelius quotes, Epictetus prompts, the whole Ryan-Holiday-era register — Stoic is excellent.
+Four million users have made that choice; the prompts are well-curated and the morning/evening bookends are clean.
 If philosophy is the lens you want on your day, this is the app.

 Where tadoy is different